The doctrine of R2P (Responsibility To Protect)

 Additionally, Hehir notes that the ICISS’s six Principles of Military Intervention provide criteria such as ‘just cause’ and ‘last resort’ for a military intervention to be ‘legitimate’.

-This, however, begs the question of how such criteria is to be interpreted by the P5 of the Security Council in sanctioning a military response against another state.
+This, however, begs the question of how such criteria is to be interpreted by the Permanent 5 members (P5) of the Security Council in sanctioning a military response against another state.

-Questions of National interest and geopolitical assessments of state loyalties to other states would inevitably feature in the decision making of the UN Security Council.
+Questions of National, Economic and Financial interests coupled with geopolitical assessments involving state loyalties owed to other states would inevitably feature in the decision making of the UN Security Council.

-Although Hehir notes that the ICISS criticizes the ‘unrepresentative nature of the P5 and its lack of accountability to the General Assembly’ , the fact remains that the R2P doctrine fails to provide a clear, democratically supportable basis for legitimate military forms of Humanitarian intervention.
+Although Hehir notes that the ICISS criticizes the ‘unrepresentative nature of the P5 and its lack of accountability to the General Assembly’ , it is arguable that the R2P doctrine fails to provide a clear, democratically supportable basis for legitimate military forms of Humanitarian intervention.

 For instance, the suggestion of the ICISS that the ‘matter should be taken to the General Assembly’ in the event that the Security Council did not act when a crisis passed the just cause threshold'(Hehir) seems to circumvent the controversies raised by the R2P doctrine rather than solve them.